sinclairzx81/typebox/readme.md

 ## Ecosystem

-The following is a list of community packages that provide additional framework integration and tooling support for TypeBox.
+The following is a list of community packages that provide general tooling and framework support for TypeBox.

 | Package   |  Description |
 | ------------- | ------------- |